 I often hear people saying, “I want to open an s-corp” or “I’m ready to convert my LLC to an s-corp.”
 Believing an s-corp is a type of business (or business entity type) is a common misconception.

-An s corporation is not a business entity.
-You can’t “open an s-corp” business.
-It’s a tax election status.
-You can elect “s-corp” tax status by following a few careful steps.
-But this status doesn’t immediately apply.
-For this reason, it requires forward-planning, preferably the prior year.
 Even if you aren’t yet sure if s-corp is right for you, keep reading to learn about it so you’re primed to elect BEFORE you need it instead of after.

 How Pass-Through Income Changes When You’re Ready for an S-Corp